 - This award may not be used for language study that has been supported by a Rackham International Research Award.

-November 1, 2017 and March 15, 2018.
 Complete applications must be received 4 weeks prior to training.
 No retroactive requests will be considered.

 Students are eligible to request up to $6,000.
 A limited number of awards will be available each year.
 A student is eligible for one Rackham Language Training Award during his or her graduate career.
 For students who qualify for need-based financial aid (including the child care subsidy), receipt of this Rackham award may reduce the original loan amount or subsidy.
-Please contact the Office of Financial Aid for help evaluating your individual circumstance.
+Please contact the U-M Office of Financial Aid for help evaluating your individual circumstances.

 Students may visit the Rackham Language Training Award application and submit the following: